GDPR - Privacy notice

 What rights do you have over your data?

-Under GDPR parents and students have the following rights in relation to the processing of their personal data:
+Under GDPR parents and pupils have the following rights in relation to the processing of their personal data:

 - to be informed about how we process your personal data.
 This notice fulfils this obligation